sahelyiyi/FederatedLearning/README.md

 with random weight vectors ∈ R<sup>2</sup> selected uniformly from [0,1) .
 We run Algorithm 1 with a fixed pin = 0.5 and pout = 0.001,
 and a fixed number of 500 iterations.
-The tuning parameter &lambda; in algorithm1 is manually chosen, guided by the resulting MSE, as &lambda; = 0.01 .
+The tuning parameter &lambda; in algorithm1 is manually chosen, guided by the resulting MSE, as &lambda; = 0.01 for norm1 and norm2 and also &lambda; = 0.05 for mocha penalty function.
 We assume that labels y<sup>(i)</sup> are available for 20% of the graph nodes.
+We randomly choose the training set M and use the rest as test set.
 As the result we compare the mean MSE of Algorithm 1 with plain linear regression and decision tree regression with respect to the different random sampling sets, please see the implementation at [SBM_experiment.ipynb](https://github.com/sahelyiyi/FederatedLearning/blob/master/experiments/SBM_experiment.ipynb).